SilkRose/Pony/src/stories/pony-pillows/pony-pillows.md

 Pinkie asks, "Where are you all coming from?"

 Fluttershy pokes out from under the bed, laying down and resting her head on Pinkie's side.
-"This pillow is really soft, thanks for the recommendation, Twilight."
+"This pillow is really soft; thanks for the recommendation, Twilight."

 Pinkie asks, "Are all of you here?"